-During 2016/17, the Council agreed the appointment of a Council Leader, Provost and 10 Senior Councillors and the remuneration paid to the 10 Senior Councillors totalled £211,180 per annum.
+During 2016/17, the Council agreed the appointment of a Council Leader, Provost and 10 Senior Councillors and the remuneration paid to the 10 Senior Councillors totalled £211,180 (£209,090 in 2015/16).
 The Regulations also permit the Council to pay contributions or other payments as required to the Local Government Pension Scheme in respect of those Councillors who elect to become Councillor members of the pension scheme.
-The pension entitlements for the year to 31 March 2017 are shown in Table 5 on page 24.
+The pension entitlements for the year to 31 March 2017 are shown in Table 5 on page 25.